Kenyatta University VC sacked days after squabble with Uhuru

 Uhuru faults Kenyatta University for clash with hospital

-The new developments come only days after President Uhuru Kenyatta expressed displeasure against individuals he accused of delaying the construction of a World Health Organization (WHO) regional and sub-global emergency operations and logistics hub in that specific land.
+The new developments come only days after President Uhuru Kenyatta expressed displeasure against individuals whom he accused of delaying the construction of a World Health Organisation (WHO) regional and sub-global emergency operations and logistics hub on the specific land.

-Kenyatta University has filed a complaint alleging that a WHO centre is being developed on their property without their authorization.
+Kenyatta University has filed a complaint alleging that a WHO centre is being developed on their property without their authorisation.

-However, according to Professor Wainaina, the parcel of land which will sit the WHO hub was to host a business school, a student recreation center and hostels.
+However, according to Professor Wainaina, the parcel of land which will sit the WHO hub was to host a business school, a student recreation centre and hostels.

 "We want to reduce the number of students staying off-campus who are exposed to crime and even death and provide accommodation for them.
 The taking of our land for other purposes is not in the interest of our students or the university,” Prof Wainaina said in a statement.